 “That is not our core business” has been a widespread mantra for decades.
 Anything deemed “non-essential” is better done “by someone else,” e.g., an outsourcing partner.
 The tricky part is to avoid outsourcing the wrong business areas, especially when it comes to outsourcing software.

 And yet, attempts are frequently made to declare such mission-critical software applications as not belonging to the “core business.”
 Once proclaimed “non-essential,” the companies often try to outsource the development of future versions of their core business to external partners or “turnkey” software vendors.
 Such outsourcing projects often end up in disasters.
-While only a few failed cellphone development projects can be publicly named (see the example HERE), I can assure you that the number of such fiascos is way higher than what is publicly known from the media.
-Various attempts to explain the reasons for such failures have been made (example HERE).
+While only a few failed cellphone development projects can be publicly named (see the example HERE), I can assure you that the number of such fiascos is way higher than what is publicly known by the media.
+Various attempts have been made to explain the reasons for such failures (example HERE).
 I believe, however, that such explanations miss an essential point: cell phone companies are actually in the business of developing software, though they wouldn’t want to admit it.

-Yet, from my own experience in that industry, there can be no doubt: Software is an integral part of the cell phone core business.
+Yet, from my experience in that industry, there can be no doubt that software is an integral part of the cell phone core business.

 That example may appear as an isolated case of software/business symbiosis.
 After all, software development and telecommunications are entwined.